theneolanders/anyland-archive/README.md

 All of the asset images are compressed in a multi-part file under `old_archiver/images.7z.00X`

+Unzip the contents of this folder into `old_archiver/images`.

+#### Old Archive data

+The old archive data is in the `old_archiver` directory.
+The data is stored in a format that is not compatible with the current archiver.

+You can find the data in a multi-part file under `old_archiver/data.7z.00X`.

 Unzip the contents of this folder into `old_archiver/data`.

 ## Running the server